• Skip to main content

 Updated: This was updated with new photos and FAQ section on 10, January 2022.

-Aloo Gobi is a Pakistani potato and cauliflower curry.
-When you add green peas (AKA matar in Hindi / Urdu) it is called aloo gobi matar.
-If you love cauliflower then this is must try curry.
+Aloo Gobi is a staple potato and cauliflower curry of Pakistan.
+If you love cauliflower, then this is a must-try curry.
 You might also like my gobi manchurian and mixed vegetable curry.

 Jump to: